Optical excitation of ultra-relativistic partially stripped ions: Energies and lifetimes of atomic excited levels

 \subsection{Li-like Pb}

 The NIST-ASD database~\cite{NIST-ASD} lists 46 references on the subject of Pb$^{79+}$.
-In Table~\ref{table:OpticalPumpingParameters}, we assumed the lifetime for $ 2p_{1/2} $ state of Li-like Pb from Johnson, Liu, and Sapirstein~\cite{JohnsonLiuSapirstein:1996}.
+Transition energies and lifetimes for the Li-like~Pb ion are collected in Table~\ref{table.Li-like-Pb}.
+For each calculation we quote as many digits as provided by the authors.
+Only the three latest calculations include the estimates of the uncertainty.
+Finally, in Table~\ref{table:OpticalPumpingParameters} we adopted the 2s--2p$_{1/2}$ transition energy $ 230.823(47)(4) $~eV in Li-like~Pb from Yerokhin and Surzhykov~\cite{YerokhinSurzhykov:2018a,YerokhinSurzhykov:2018b}, and the lifetime for $ 2p_{1/2} $ state of Li-like Pb from Johnson, Liu, and Sapirstein~\cite{JohnsonLiuSapirstein:1996}.
 They estimated that their calculated lifetimes are accurate to a fraction of a percent at the neutral end of the isoelectronic sequence, and the accuracy increases at higher $Z$.

-Transition energies for the Li-like~Pb ion are collected in Table~\ref{table.Li-like-Pb-energies}.
-For each calculation we quoted as many digits as provided by the authors.
-Only the three latest calculations included the estimates of the uncertainty.
-A comparison with experiment was possible only for the 2s--2p$_{3/2}$ line.
-Eventually, in Table~\ref{table:OpticalPumpingParameters} we assume the 2s--2p$_{1/2}$ transition energy $ 230.823(47)(4) $~eV in Li-like~Pb from Yerokhin and Surzhykov~\cite{YerokhinSurzhykov:2018a,YerokhinSurzhykov:2018b}.